OpenMatch/ANCE-Tele/README.md

 # ANCE-Tele

-This is the implementation of ANCE-Tele introduced in the EMNLP 2022 Main Conference paper **"Reduce Catastrophic Forgetting of Dense Retrieval Training with Teleportation Negatives"**.
+This is the implementation of ANCE-Tele introduced in the EMNLP 2022 Main Conference paper **[Reduce Catastrophic Forgetting of Dense Retrieval Training with Teleportation Negatives](https://arxiv.org/pdf/2210.17167.pdf)**.
 If you find this work useful, please cite our paper 😃 and give our repo a star ⭐️.
 Thanks♪(･ω･)ﾉ

 ```
 @inproceedings{sun2022ancetele,